Think tank: China

-In the People's Republic of China a number of think tanks are sponsored by governmental agencies such as Development Research Center of the State Council, but still retain sufficient non-official status to be able to propose and debate ideas more freely.
-In January 2012, the first non-official think tank in China, South Non-Governmental Think-Tank, was established in the Guangdong province.
+In China a number of think tanks are sponsored by governmental agencies such as Development Research Center of the State Council, but still retain sufficient non-official status to be able to propose and debate ideas more freely.
+In January 2012, the first non-official think tank in mainland China, South Non-Governmental Think-Tank, was established in the Guangdong province.
 In 2009 the China Center for International Economic Exchanges was founded.

 Hong Kong

 In Hong Kong, early think tanks established in the late 1980s and early 1990s focused on political development, including the first direct Legislative Council members election in 1991 and the political framework of "One Country, Two Systems", manifested in the Sino-British Joint Declaration.
 After the transfer of sovereignty to China in 1997, more think tanks were established by various groups of intellectuals and professionals.
 They have various missions and objectives including promoting civic education; undertaking research on economic, social and political policies; and promoting "public understanding of and participation in the political, economic, and social development of the Hong Kong Special Administrative Region".

 Think tanks in Hong Kong include: